pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/deployment-chain.md

 ![](/images/deployment-chain-console.png)

-The UI for this deployment chain feature currently is under deployment, we can only __view deployments in chain one by one__ on the deployments page and deployment detail page as usual.
+The UI for this deployment chain feature currently is under development, we can only __view deployments in chain one by one__ on the deployments page and deployment detail page as usual.

 ## Reference